Seeds of Wisdom

 At first, people were confused.
 But then the first tired mother saw her stall and her face lit up with relief.
 She bought everything from Mama Rose.
 She even paid a little extra for the convenience.
 Soon, Mama Rose was known as the "one-stop" lady.
 She no longer competed on price; she competed on solving a problem.
 "I stopped selling tomatoes," she would say later, "and I started selling time and peace of mind to tired mothers.
 That is a much better business."

-Small business success isn't about having more money to start—it's about thinking differently about customers, problems, and opportunities.
+Small business success isn't about having more money to start—it's about thinking differently.
+Find a problem to solve, not just a product to sell.

 Small Business Success Principles: